z1e2v3s/zad/zad/docs/README.rst

 the nameserver.
-To avoid inconsistency, zones can be maintained by dynamic update (RFC 2136). zad provides a GUI for dynamic updates and zone visualisation to make address and host name editing easy and even easier like than file editing.
+To avoid inconsistency, zones can be maintained by dynamic update (RFC 2136). zad provides a GUI for dynamic updates and zone visualisation to make address and host name editing easy and even easier than file editing.

 ABOUT THIS RELEASE
 ------------------

-* This is release candidate 1.
+* This is release candidate 2.
 * All functionality, planned for 1.0 has been implemented